Nursing Internship

 • Act as a role model for fellow students and interns.

-• Realistically identify own strength and limitation.
+• Realistically identify own strengths and limitations.

-• Be committed to own professional growth and life-long learning..
+• Be committed to own professional growth and lifelong learning.

 • Demonstrate effective use of information technology.